Italy cable car crash: Suspects arrested over maintenance failure | DW | 26.05.2021

-Police said investigations have shown that a temporary fix to a malfunction prevented the brake from engaging, causing the disaster that killed 14 people.
+Police said investigations have found that a temporary fix to a malfunction prevented the brake from engaging, causing the disaster that killed 14 people.

 The cable car collapsed near the summit of the Stresa-Mottarone line in the Piedmont region, northern Italy